degencap777/esxAioMenu/README.md

 FXServer ESX All-In-One Action Menu

 NOTICE:
-`THIS VERSION IS ONLY COMPATIBLE WITH ESSENTIALMODE5`

-NOTICE:
 `If you edit this script, I will not provide support.
 I will only provide support for this script in it's unedited state.`